tommysteryy/docs/docs/projects/spinal-diagnosis.md

 ## Discussion

-### Findings and Expectations:
+### Findings and Expectations

 With 75% of our dataset, we trained a K-Nearest-Neigbours classifier using k = 23, and it can predict the diagnosis of a new patient with accuracy of 82%.
 Our group expected a classifier with a lower accuracy, around the 78% accuracy range.
 We hypothesized this because prior researchers have found accuracies of 78.7% (Unal et. al, 2016) (2) and 78.3% (Akben, 2016) (5) when using K-NN methods on the same UCI Vertebral Column dataset.
 It is important to note that those aforementioned researchers used the complete dataset and did *not* remove the GoS variable as we did.
 This surprised us because the GoS variable seemed to be a 'cheat' variable, one that would've been extremely effective in classification due to its post-diagnostic nature and narrow variations.
 However, it is plausible that including the GoS variable may have negatively influenced the researchers' classification models, as each variable's contribution to the model is not a simple addition, instead it operates through much more complex interactions.

 For this project, we aimed to produce a classification model that can use physical measurements of a patient's spines to make preliminary diagnoses.
 Currently, the predominant methods of diagnosing spinal abnormalities are quite subjective and can be dependent upon the physician's experience and skills.
 This can be problematic since, as mentioned before, spondylolisthesis and herniasted discs have very similar general symptoms.
 Further, it's estimated that about 11.5% of the population has spondylolisthesis, but very few actually experience symptoms (3).
 Therefore, inexperienced physicians or poor reporting of symptoms can significantly impair diagnosis.
 With the support of data driven tools like ours, physicians can get a 'third voice' on their jobs.

-### Impact of Our Findings:
+### Impact of Our Findings

 An effective model would have many significant impacts.
 First, it could increase the objectivity and accuracy of spinal abnormality diagnoses.
 Pain perception and symptom experience are highly variable between individuals, which significantly increases the difficulty of diagnosing spinal abnormalities like these.
 Ineffective diagnosis is costly for patients, insurers, and care providers and also may threaten patients' health.
 A solid classification model can then be used by both experienced and less experienced physicians to augment their clincial diagnoses, ultimately improvely the well-being of both patients and physicians.
 To this end, many prior researchers have built classification models using this dataset from the UCI Machine Learning Deposit, and found promising results.
 Specifically, Akban (2016) experimented with multiple classification strategies - including K-NN - and found that the Naive Bayes Classification in Python produced the highest overall accuracy (4), hinting at that method's potential utility.
 Another researcher who used neural networks concluded that they are 'effective and efficient expert systems' for diagnosing spondylolisthesis and hernias (Oyedotun et al. 2016) (5), reinforcing the importance of data-driven methods in the clinical setting.

 ### Future Questions

 Given the accuracy of 82%, we expect to improve our accuracy by considering these following questions in the future:

 1. What variables and/or combination of variables should be included in the model to produce the highest accuracy?
 2. How can the model learn from its own failed predictions evolve over time?
 3. What role could the 'Grade of Spondylolisthesis' variable (which we removed from our analysis) play in improving/worsening our model?
 4. Digging deeper into the confusion matrix and looking at the *'Statistics by Class'* section, there were some very interesting differences across the classes.
 For example, the Spondylolisthesis class had a significantly higher *Balanced Accuracy* than both the Hernia and Normal classes - 93% compared to 78% and 81% respectively.
 In fact, the spondylolisthesis class had significantly larger values for almost all categories of statistics.
 We believe this was due to the fact that there were **more** data points in the spondylolisthesis class, thus providing the *train()* function with more information to build a model upon.
 Although we do not believe it was necessary to upsample our original dataset, we wonder if doing so would've changed these *Class Statistics*, potentially improving the model's overall accuracy.

 ## References

 (1) Mitz, Eric. “‘Slipped Disc’ vs ‘Slipped Vertebrae.’”
 Integrated Physical Medicine, Integrated Physical Medicine, 4 Aug.
-2017, https://www.integratedpainandrehab.com/blog/slipped-disc-vs-slipped-vertebrae/.
+2017, <https://www.integratedpainandrehab.com/blog/slipped-disc-vs-slipped-vertebrae/>.

 (2) Unal, Yavuz, et al. “Classification of Vertebral Column Disorders and Lumbar Discs Disease Using Attribute Weighting Algorithm with Mean Shift Clustering.”
 Measurement, vol. 77, 2016, pp. 278–291., doi:10.1016/j.measurement.2015.09.013.

 (3) Kalichman, L. et l.
 (2009).
 Spondylolysis and spondylolisthesis: prevalence and association with low back pain in the adult community-based population.
 Spine, 34(2), 199–205. doi:10.1097/BRS.0b013e31818edcfd

 (4) What Does Your Spondylolisthesis Diagnosis Mean? – Penn Medicine.
 (2017, December 12).
-Retrieved November 25, 2019, from https://www.pennmedicine.org/updates/blogs/neuroscience-blog/2017/december/spondylolisthesis.
+Retrieved November 25, 2019, from <https://www.pennmedicine.org/updates/blogs/neuroscience-blog/2017/december/spondylolisthesis>.

 (5) Akben, S. B. (2016).
 Importance of the shape and orientation of the spine and pelvis for the vertebral column pathologies diagnosis with using machine learning methods.
 Biomedical Research 2016: Special Issue, S337–S342.
-Retrieved from https://www.alliedacademies.org/articles/importance-of-the-shape-and-orientation-of-the-spine-and-pelvis-for-the-vertebral-column-pathologies-diagnosis-with-using-machine-.html
+Retrieved from <https://www.alliedacademies.org/articles/importance-of-the-shape-and-orientation-of-the-spine-and-pelvis-for-the-vertebral-column-pathologies-diagnosis-with-using-machine-.html>

 (6) Oyedotun, O. K., Olaniyi, E. O., & Khashman, A. (2016).
 Disk hernia and spondylolisthesis diagnosis using biomechanical features and neural network.
 Technology and Health Care, 24(2), 267–279. doi: 10.3233/thc-151126